Net zero targets

 We evaluate the net zero target as: Average.

-The Biden administration submitted the long-term strategy to the UNFCCC in November 2021 (U.S. Department of State, 2021), officially committing the USA to net zero emissions by 2050 latest.
+The Biden Administration submitted the US long-term strategy to the UNFCCC in November 2021 (U.S. Department of State, 2021b), officially committing the US to net zero emissions by 2050 at the latest.
 The net zero target covers all greenhouse gas (GHG) emissions, makes transparent assumptions on CO2 removal by land-based and technology-based solutions, and specifies several key components for comprehensive planning.

 The US government has several avenues to improve the scope, target architecture and transparency of its net zero target.
 The US government could include international aviation and shipping to its target coverage, and explicitly commit to reach net zero emissions within its own borders without any use of international offsets.
 Furthermore, the target itself could be enshrined in law in combination with adopting a legally-binding review, revision, and reporting mechanism.
 The US government further ought to explain why its net zero target is a fair contribution to the global goal of limiting warming to 1.5˚C above pre-industrial levels, and transparently address any existing gap between its net zero target and what would be a fair target.